-Jonny Wilkinson's career has crossed three decades and four World Cups.
-He has accumulated phenomenal achievements, world points records, an impressive list of broken body parts, and a drop goal that will be remembered forever.
+World-Cup-winning Jonny Wilkinson was, is, and probably always will be considered one of the greatest English rugby players of all time.
+His career has crossed three decades and four World Cups, he has accumulated phenomenal achievements, world points records, an impressive list of broken body parts, and a drop goal that will be remembered forever.

 Jonny became England`s youngest international for 71 years when he made his debut at 18 years old in March 1998.
 He has since won 91 caps for his country and is the second most prolific points scorer in Test rugby.
 In the 2003 World Cup he scored the drop goal that won the tournament.

 He endured a succession of injuries that kept him out of international action for over three years but he returned to help England make it to the final of the 2007 World Cup.
 He has also won six caps for the British and Irish Lions.